onerok/poe2stash/README.md

 - Fetches items from the trade website
 - Automatically updates your local item database
 - Provides real-time progress updates during synchronization
+- Refresh individual items
+- Perform a full refresh of all items

 ### 2. Item Management